buddhimahesh/Herbs-Lens/README.md

 # Herbs-Lens
+This is final project.
-Image recognition web for Sri Lankan indigenous traditional medicine plant
+Image recognition web for Sri Lankan indigenous traditional medicine plant.